Ticket Fines and Penalties in Pennsylvania

 Talk with your provider about a possible increase; if you find out you will be penalized, start shopping for lower car insurance rates online.

 Overall, penalties remain the same throughout the state.
+Check out the state's full list of PA traffic fines.

 Pennsylvania Point System